ZenIDTeam/ZenID-android-sample/README.md

 });
 ```

-To run OCR or investigation on more documents together (both sides of ID card and/or driving license and so on), you should keep safe `sampleId` of each POST call and then make altogether:
+To run OCR or investigation on more documents altogether (both sides of ID card and/or driving license and so on), you should keep safe `sampleId` of each POST call and then do:

 ```
 apiService.getInvestigateSamples(sampleIds).enqueue(new Callback<InvestigationResponseJson>() {